Jackie Joyner-Kersee: Professional basketball career

-In 1996 Joyner-Kersee signed on to play pro basketball for the Richmond Rage of the fledgling American Basketball League.
-Although she was very popular with the fans, she was less successful on the court.
-She appeared in only 17 games, and scored no more than 15 points in any game.
+In 1996 Joyner-Kersee signed to play pro basketball for the Richmond Rage of the fledgling American Basketball League.
+She appeared in 17 games, with a high of 15 points scored.

 1998 Goodwill Games

 Returning to track, Joyner-Kersee won the heptathlon at the 1998 Goodwill Games, scoring 6,502 points.

 2000 Olympic trials

 Two years after retiring, Joyner-Kersee tried to qualify for the long jump event at the 2000 Olympics in Sydney, Australia.
-She placed sixth at 21–10 ¾.
+She placed sixth in the trials at 21–10 ¾, and did not make the Olympic team.